HL7/davinci-ecdx/input/pagecontent/background.md

 ### Where Does CDEX Fit in the Da Vinci Project

-The Da Vinci Project developed over a dozen use cases and implementation guides.
-Figure 2 illustrates how the Clinical Data Exchange (CDex) use case fits in the family of Da Vinci Use Cases/Implementation Guides.
-This guide provides a general solution to requesting specific information from a provider.
+[Da Vinci Use Cases] are interrelated, currently with five categories that have emerged: Quality Improvement, Coverage/Burden Reduction, Member Access, Process Improvement, and Clinical Data Exchange.
 A table that summarizes the many areas of functional overlap between this guide and other Da Vinci guides is available [here](https://confluence.hl7.org/display/DVP/CDEX+Overlap+with+Other+DaVinci+IGs).
 CDex is not intended to supersede other Da Vinci guides, which focus on a particular use case and define how to share clinical information.
 However, CDex may be used to request clinical data from a provider when:

 - An alternative is needed to cover some aspects of an exchange.
 For example, suppose the provider's data release process does not allow the automatic request for information specified in a use case specific IG.
 In that case, CDex provides an asynchronous process that allows manual review before releasing the information.
 However, implementers should not use this transaction when there is a requirement for real-time response to facilitate patient care.
-- <span class="bg-success" markdown="1">There is a specific exchange that is not already addressed by one of the other IGs </span><!-- new-content -->
+- There is a specific exchange that is not already addressed by one of the other IGs
 - The other IG has yet to be or can not be implemented for the use case.
 For example, the [Data Exchange For Quality Measures (DEQM) Implementation Guide] provides a standard method for automating the reporting of quality measures.
 Implementers can use CDex when:
   1. A Provider has not yet implemented DEQM
   2. An audit of a quality measure requires additional information.

  The use of CDex **SHALL NOT** be considered compliant with any use case specific IG where CDex is not explicitly required as part of the supported exchanges.

-{% include img.html img="davinci-use-cases.svg" caption="Figure 2" %}
 ### Workflow Overview

 FHIR offers numerous architectural approaches for sharing data between systems.
 Each has pros and cons; the most appropriate one depends on the circumstances under which systems exchange data.
 (Review the [Architectural Approach](#architectural-approach) section below for more detail.)
 This guide focuses on **three** FHIR transaction approaches for requesting information: